 - Nethack: Rogues eventually get the Master Key of Thievery, an artifact that reduces physical damage by half and lets you control where you land after being teleported, in addition to being able to open any lock with 100% success.
 SLASH'EM adds three additional artifact keys (one for each alignment) that, while easier to get, only offer the 100% success on lock opening.

-- The Keyblades of Kingdom Hearts'.
+- The Keyblades of Kingdom Hearts combine this with Cool Sword.
 Giant magical key-swords that allow you to travel between worlds and dimensions, open any lock and, as of the latest games, shape-shift into anything from a hovercraft to a cannon.
 They don't get much cooler than that.

 - Zelda's Boss Keys or Big Keys usually have horns on the back, or horns as the teeth of the key.
 The Cel Shading games added an eye on the back of the key.